ChicagoWorldcon/conclar/public/chicon8_info.md

 Please note that panels you check for the "My Schedule" option are not sharable amoungst different devices.
 So, your phone and your tablet will display different lists.

-All times listed below are in CST unless otherwise noted.
+All times listed below are in CDT unless otherwise noted.

 ---
 # Links